 Pools made a further nine substitutions just afterwards and the players introduced quickly began to dominate possession and knock the ball around with confidence.

-The fourth goal arrived on 67 minutes when good work by Ryan Donaldson on the right provided a chance for trialist Dimitris Gioukoudis and when his shot was parried fellow sub Niko Muir was there to fire home the rebound.
+The fourth goal arrived on 67 minutes when good work by Josh Hawkes on the right provided a chance for trialist Dimitris Gioukoudis and when his shot was parried fellow sub Niko Muir was there to fire home the rebound.

 The dangerous Muir had another opportunity to score when he swivelled on the edge of the six-yard box but his low shot was well blocked by the goalkeeper.